Hazel Newberry

-Hazel Catherine Newberry MBE is one of the United Kingdom's leading ballroom dancers and dance teachers.
+Hazel Catherine Newberry is a United Kingdom ballroom dancer and dance teacher.
 She was three times undefeated World Professional Ballroom champion, dancing with Christopher Hawkins (2002–2004).

 The couple also won the International Professional Ballroom Championship in London in 2002 and 2003.
 This couple also won the European, Open British, UK, US Open and Asian Open.

-Before this, Newberry won both World and European Amateur Ballroom championships with Hawkins, in 1997.
+Newberry won both World and European Amateur Ballroom championships with Hawkins, in 1997.
 Newberry's career as an amateur concluded with thirteen successive victories in championship events in Europe and the USA, during 1997, including the World Games.

 From 2008, Newberry danced with Jonathan Wilkins.
 The two came second in the 2008 Embassy Ball World Cup Standard competition, behind Wilkins' former partner, Katusha Demidova, and Demidova's new partner, Arunas Bizokas.